MoniqueHercules/phase-1-project/README.md

 ```
 ├── images                              <- Both sourced externally and generated from code
 ├── git ignore                          <- The git ignore Irrelevant for reviewers of this project
 ├── data                                <- Both sourced externally and generated from code
 ├── dsc-phase1-project.ipynb            <- Narrative documentation of analysis in Jupyter notebook
 ├── README.md                           <- The top-level README for reviewers of this project
-└── DS_Project_Presentation.pdf         <- PDF version of project presentation
+└── A_New_Movie_Studio.pdf              <- PDF version of project presentation

 ```